Ready to turn waste into nutrient-rich soil for your plants, right at home?

 Step 20: Prop your bin off the ground

-Place your bin securely above a few stable bricks, stones, or any other suitable item to prop it off the ground (see Step 3).
+Place your bin securely above a few stable bricks, stones, or any other suitable item (see Step 3).

 Step 21: Keep the area around your bin clean and dry

-You’ve successfully created your very own compost bin.
-Awesome!
+You’ve made your very own DIY compost bin.
+Well done!

 Quick tips for the composting newbie: